-- A maximum of three credit hours of seminar and a maximum of eight credit hours of thesis can be applied toward the MS degree. - Not more than 12 credit hours of PharmD courses can be applied toward the MS degree. - A minimum of 21 credit hours must be earned in courses that are not listed as required courses for the PharmD degree. - 4.
+- A maximum of three credit hours of seminar and a maximum of eight credit hours of thesis can be applied toward the MS degree. - Not more than 12 credit hours of PharmD courses can be applied toward the MS degree. - 3.
+A minimum of 21 credit hours must be earned in courses that are not listed as required courses for the PharmD degree. - 4.
 A minimum of 33 credit hours is required for graduation. - 5.
 A typical plan of study consists of the following:

+Code Title Credits

-Dual Credit PharmD Courses
+Dual Credit Pharn nD Courses 12

 Students select 12 credits from the following:

-BMS 521 Principles of Biochemistry

-or BMS 301 Biochemistry
+BMS 301 Biochemistry

 MPS 621 Health Systems and Patient Safety

 or PHA 321 Health Systems and Patient Safety

 MPS 531 Chemical Basis Drug Action I

 or PHA 337 The Chemical Basis of Drug Action I

 MPS 532 Chemical Basis Drug Action II

 or PHA 447 Chemical Basis of Drug Action II

-MPS 544 Introduction to Research Methods and
+MPS 544 Introduction to Research Methods and Biostatistics

-Biostatistics

-or PHA 350 Introduction to Research Methods and Biostatistics
+or PHA 350 Introduction to Research Methods and Biostat istics

 MPS 656 Ethics in the Health Professions

 or PHA 456 Ethics in the Health Care Professions

 PHR 631 Medical Pharmacology I

 or PHR 241 Pharmacology I

 PHR 632 Medical Pharmacology II

 or PHR 242 Pharmacology II

 MPS 690 Pharmacology of Immune Response

 or PHA 430 Immunopharmacology and Biotechnology

+Electives 10

 Select a minimum of 10 graduate elective credits depending on your area of emphasis and nature of thesis research work.
 See suggestions on M.S. degree listing.

 Required courses

 Seminar Course 3

 MPS 691 Pharmaceutical Science Seminar

 MPS 792 Pharmaceutical Sciences Discussion Series

 MPS 793 Pharmaceutical Sciences Presentation Series

 Thesis 8

 MPS 799 Master's Thesis

-Total Credits 35
+Total Credits 33

-Pharmacology
+Pharmacology and Neuroscience